 The banjo-strummin' balladeer and radio star was born in Kentucky in 1903 however around the age of 13 her family moved to Bloomington and it was in central Illinois that she began her career as a performer.

 On the show we will hear a variety of her recordings including live performances and early radio broadcasts.
 In addition, Bill Kemp from the McLean County Museum of History will be our guest to talk more about Cousin Emmy's connection to the area.
-Join us on Thursday from 8-9 pm on WESN 88.1 FM in Bloomington or stream it live online: HERE.
+Join us on Thursday from 8-9 pm on WESN 88.1 FM in Bloomington or stream the archived show: HERE.

 Below is Bill Kemp's excellent article on Cousin Emmy first published in the Pantagraph 3/10/19: